 6. Deadhead spent flowers before they set seeds.
 A plant expends unnecessary energy forming seeds that can be put to better use building roots or forming new flower stalks and foliage.
 Deadheading is common in perennial and bulb gardening, as well as in the edible garden.
 Iris and peonies benefit from this treatment.

 7. Manage ants by disturbing the soil surface and by using ant-bait stations.
 They generally do no damage to plants as they seek out nectar from blossoms or honeydew from aphid infestations.
 Control fire ants with baits used on mounds.
-More information on fire ants can be found here.

 8. Irrigate vegetable gardens with the equivalent of an inch of water per week.
 Water-stressed plants are less flavorful and productive.
 Experiment with drip irrigation and other low volume systems to conserve water.
 Rain barrels that receive storm water from your gutters are a good and environmentally friendly way to supply moisture to thirsty gardens.